 LED screens in virtual production

 Virtual and hybrid event production has been skyrocketing in the past year, and while green screens are still hugely popular in virtual production, the use of LED has been steadily on the rise, especially with the boom in technologies such as xR.
-Now it is possible to create immersive and dynamic sets and backgrounds, based on simple LED panels instead of elaborate and costly set designs.
-Our tech
+Now it is possible to create immersive and dynamic sets and backgrounds, based on simple LED panels instead of elaborate and expensive set designs.

 LED panels are the perfect tool to display any content, as well as set backdrops created in virtual reality.
 A traditional green screen background does not allow the presenters or the audience to see (let alone interact with) the digital content in real time, whereas LED panels provide this feature, not only allowing production teams to create content up until the last minute, but also the participants on the immersive set to see everything around them in real time.